EYBlockchain/nightfall_3/README.md

 use it:

 - run up nightfall_3 as described above and wait for the deployment to complete;
-- open another terminal and type `./proposer`.
-This will start a small application running which will sign block proposal transactions;
+- in the `apps` folder there are small applications like `proposer` or `challenger` you can run with `npm start`.
+For example, `proposer` will start a small application running which will sign block proposal transactions;
-- open up a third terminal and type `./nf`.
-This will start the CLI.
-It should be fairly self explanatory but be mindful that you can only use the output of previous transactions once they have been incorporated in a Layer 2 block - for example you need you at least two deposits to be able to do a transfer because by default two deposits is the minimum needed to fill a block.
-- You can also run a Challenge signer if you wish (`./challenger`) but it is of limited use because NF_3 will reject locally-created invalid transactions and so you will never get to the stage of something challengeable making it on chain.

 ## Limitations

 Nightfall uses the G16 proof system, and we believe it is [not vulnerable](./doc/G16-malleability.md) to its malleability.